Solving Credit Report Problems

 A: Many people wonder how they can get credit in the first place if they need credit history to qualify.
 Building a solid credit history takes a little time, but it can be done!

 Credit is not free, so use it wisely.
 Read the fine print before you apply for credit and make sure you understand the interest and fees you’ll be charged.
 Most importantly, don’t charge more than you can handle and make sure to pay on time.
-In general, you should have no more than 20% of your take-home pay in consumer debt (this does not include your mortgage or rent, but does include your car payment and all other credit.)
+In general, no more than 20% of your take-home pay should go toward consumer debt (this does not include your mortgage or rent, but does include your car payment and all other credit.)

 When shopping for a mortgage or a car, many people apply for several different loans to try to find the best rate.
 Therefore, a group of inquiries within a short period of time for a home mortgage or auto loan is not counted the same as multiple inquiries for other credit.
 So, go ahead and shop for that best rate – just try to get your shopping done within a 14-day period.